 However (yes, of course there was going to be a ‘however’!), since the last couple of weeks have been rather hectic and I didn’t really feel like going out at the weekend, I decided to put my prejudice aside and take time to actually discover what’s on my doorstep.

-I spent the afternoon wandering around the highest buildings in the country but, exactly like over 100k bankers working there, they all look the same.
-A few square feet or green space here and there make it even more miserable with those suspicious pieces of art, little fountains and cranes all over the show to never let you forget what a marvellous, developing society we are.
+I spent the afternoon wandering around the highest buildings in the country but, exactly like over 100k bankers working there, they all looked the same.
+A few square feet or green space here and there made it even more miserable with those questionable pieces of art, little fountains and cranes all over the show to never let you forget what a marvellous, developing society we are.

 I was less than impressed.